Satō–Kishi–Abe family: Shinzo Abe

 Abe in 2006.
 He was the youngest prime minister since Fumimaro Konoe in 1941.

-Shinzo Abe (安倍 晋三, Hepburn: Abe Shinzō, /ja/; 21 September 1954 – 8 July 2022) was longest-serving prime minister in Japanese history, serving for almost nine years in total.
+Shinzo Abe (安倍 晋三, Hepburn: Abe Shinzō, /ja/; 21 September 1954 – 8 July 2022) was the longest-serving prime minister in Japanese history, serving for almost nine years in total.
 He served as Prime Minister of Japan and President of the Liberal Democratic Party (LDP) from 2006 to 2007 and again from 2012 to 2020.
 Abe also served as Chief Cabinet Secretary from 2005 to 2006 under Junichiro Koizumi and was briefly the opposition leader in 2012.

 After graduating from Seikei University and briefly attending the University of Southern California, Abe was elected to the Japanese House of Representatives in the 1993 election.
 Abe was appointed Chief Cabinet Secretary by Prime Minister Koizumi in 2005 before replacing him as prime minister and LDP president the following year.
 Confirmed by the National Diet, Abe became Japan's youngest post-war prime minister and the first born after World War II.
 Abe resigned as prime minister a year later due to ulcerative colitis and his party's recent election losses.
 After recovering, Abe staged an unexpected political comeback by defeating Shigeru Ishiba, the former defense minister, to become LDP president in 2012.
 Following the LDP's landslide victory in that year's general election, Abe became the first former prime minister to return to office since Shigeru Yoshida in 1948.
 He led the LDP to further victories in the 2014 and 2017 elections, becoming Japan's longest-serving prime minister.
 In 2020, Abe again resigned as prime minister, citing a relapse of his colitis, and was succeeded by Yoshihide Suga.